List of Chicago Med characters: Dr. Crockett Marcel

-Dr. Crockett Marcel is a trauma surgeon fellow who eventually replaces Dr. Connor Rhodes after he resigns from Med for a fresh start.
+Dr. Crockett Marcel is introduced as a Fourth Year Resident/later an Attending Physician in General Surgery who eventually replaces Dr. Connor Rhodes after he resigns from Med for a fresh start.
 He gets suspicious of Phillip Davis after noticing that Dr. Natalie Manning didn't have a wedding ring on her when she was brought in the ER after being hit by a car.
 He later revealed this to Will Halstead.
+He had a daughter, Harper, who died from leukemia at one year of age.
+He might be a double board certified surgeon as he is introduced as a trauma surgeon twice, but is never mentioned.